etherealxx/batchlinks-webui/README.md

 I just learned python few months ago, by just looking at other peoples project and sometimes asking ChatGPT.
 Gradio is new for me.
 I literally just learn it in one day to make this extension, so expect some bugs.

-However, if you have a suggestion or code-fixing that would make this better, please fork the repo and create a pull request.
+However, if you have a suggestion or code-fixing that would make this better, please inform me in the issue page, fork the repo and create a pull request.
 Don't forget to explain the solution you provided on the commit comment, so we can learn together!😁<br/>
 A star on this project would be nice!
 Thanks again!

 <!--